ember-lifeline/ember-lifeline/README.md

 **tl;dr call `this.registerDisposable(fn)` on any component, route, or service to register a function you want to run when the object is destroyed.**

-Use `registerDisposable` as a replacement for explictly unbinding any external bindings.
+Use `registerDisposable` as a replacement for explictly disposing of any externally managed resources.
 A disposable is a function that disposes of resources that are outside of Ember's lifecyle.
 This essentially means you can register a function that you want to run to automatically tear down any resources when the Ember object is destroyed.

 Example: